 Join on Site in Three Steps

-It is very important that all panels are laid flat on the ground and are completely level.
-Attempting to glue the pieces up against a wall or other than completely flat may result in a crooked joint and a “warped” door.
+It is crucial that all of your panels are resting on a flat surface and are completely level.
+If you attempt to glue the panels together against a wall, or any way other than flat, you will end up with a crooked joint and a “warped” door.

 The first step to join a Sing Core sectional door is to lay the panels on a flat surface.
 Any flat clean surface will work.
 For very large doors we like to use two straight beams laid on the ground along to hold the top and bottom of each door segment.